Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

 ### Testing User Journey
 1. Upon entering the site you are presented with the option to choose a category.
-- When clicking a button a category is chosen.
+- When a button is clicked that category is chosen.
 - This correctly prompts the UI, hosts facial expression and hosts speech to change.
-- Start quiz button is displayed.
+- the 'Start Quiz' button is then displayed.

 1. Upon clicking a category the host then prompts the user to start the quiz using the 'Start Quiz' button.
 - Upon clicking this button a question is asked.